AlgyJr/ios_guides/Table-View-Quickstart.md

 cells.

 ### Automatically resize row heights
 Sometimes you'll have cells that vary in height.
-The easiest way to have the your rows be correctly sized is to set an `estimatedRowHeight` and set the table view's `rowHeight` to `UITableViewAutomaticDimension`.
+The easiest way to have your rows be correctly sized is to set an `estimatedRowHeight` and set the table view's `rowHeight` to `UITableViewAutomaticDimension`.
 This only works in iOS 8 and above.
 For a discussion of other ways to have variable row heights see our more in depth [table view